 4.2.2 Fricatives and Affricatives

-Fricatives are consonants where airflow is partly obstructed to cause a turbulent noise, shaped by the vocal tract.
-Affricatives begin as a stop but releasing into a fricative.
+Fricatives are consonants where the airflow is partially obstructed to cause a turbulent noise, shaped by the vocal tract.
+Afficiatives begin as a stop, which later releases into a fricative.

 4.2.3 Nasals, Laterals and Approximants